danielsaidi/website_danielsaidi/collections/_posts/2018/2018-08-26-automate-setting-up-mac-os.md

 }
 ```

-Here, each option just calls another script in the `scripts` folder or runs a
-terminal command, where each external file is very simple.
-The `Brewfile`
-contains brew and cask dependencies, the `Gemfile` gem dependencies and the script
-files commands that you could type manually in the terminal.
+Each option calls another script in the `scripts` folder or runs a Terminal command.
+Each external file is simple.
+The `Brewfile` contains brew and cask dependencies, the `Gemfile` gem dependencies and the script files commands that you could also type manually.

 Have a look at some examples from each file: